Aeonium diplocyclum 'Giganteum'

 Aeonium diplocyclum 'Gigantea', Greenovia diplocycla 'Gigantea', Greenovia diplocycla var. gigantea

 Aeonium diplocyclum 'Gigantea', also known as Greenovia diplocycla 'Gigantea', is an attractive succulent that forms rosettes of soft, rounded, bluish-green leaves.
 The rosettes grow up to 18 inches (45 cm) in diameter.
-Under drought conditions, the leaves close into a tight, cool looking ball.
-It can take years to bloom, when it's topped by a large inflorescence of yellow flowers.
+Under drought conditions, the leaves close into a tight, cool-looking ball.
+It can take years to bloom when it is topped by a large inflorescence of yellow flowers.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

-A sandy loam or regular potting mix is better than a mix specifically for cacti and succulents, since Aeonium need some moisture.
-If you are growing them in containers, repot every 2 to 3 years with fresh potting soil… – See more at: How to Grow and Care for Aeonium
+A sandy loam or regular potting mix is better than a mix specifically for cacti and succulents since Aeoniums need some moisture.
+If you are growing them in containers, repot every 2 to 3 years with fresh potting soil.
+See more at How to Grow and Care for Aeonium.

 Propagate Aeoniums by stem cuttings, except for unbranched species that die after flowering and are propagated from seed.
 Take cuttings when the plant is actively growing, usually fall in USDA zones 9 through 11.
 Aeoniums go dormant in summer; cuttings taken while plants are dormant don't root.
 Each leaf rosette dies after it blooms.
 See more at How to Propagate Aeonium.